Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Experimental Set-Up

-Neighbour aggregation has seen multiple extensions, two of which this paper will evaluate.
-The first is GraphSAGE~\cite{hamilton2017inductive}, which samples a fixed number of neighbours for each node, to make the calculations scalable to large graphs.
-First, the representations of the sampled neighbours are aggregated, with the authors proposing the mean, LSTM and pooling aggregators~\cite{hamilton2017inductive}.
+Neighbourhood aggregation has seen multiple extensions, two of which this paper will evaluate.
+The first is GraphSAGE~\citep{hamilton2017inductive}, which samples a fixed number of neighbours for each node, to make the calculations scalable to large graphs.
+The representations of the sampled neighbours are aggregated, with the authors proposing the mean, LSTM and pooling aggregators~\citep{hamilton2017inductive}.
 Then, the aggregated neighbourhood representation is concatenated with the node's representation.
 Finally, the representation is updated using the weights and activation function.
 For a given node $v$, this is calculated as: where $\mathbin\Vert$ represents the concatenation operator.

-The second extension is graph attention network (GAT)~\cite{veličković2018graph}, which adds attention mechanism when learning the representations.
-Our work uses the modified version of the extension mechanism, introduced to fix the static attention problem~\cite{DBLP:journals/corr/abs-2105-14491}:
+The second extension is graph attention network (GAT)~\citep{veličković2018graph}, which adds an attention mechanism.
+Our work uses the modified version of the attention mechanism, introduced to fix the static attention problem~\citep{DBLP:journals/corr/abs-2105-14491}:

-The above formulas apply one attention mechanism.
-As mentioned in~\cite{veličković2018graph}, having multiple mechanisms - also called heads - at the same step can improve stability.
-We will follow the method in \cite{veličković2018graph}, where the intermediate steps concatenate the results over the heads, while the final layer averages the results.
+As mentioned by~\citet{veličković2018graph}, having multiple mechanisms---also called heads---can improve stability.
+We follow \citet{veličković2018graph}, where the intermediate steps concatenate the results over the heads, while the final layer averages the results.

-A final graph neural network method selected in this paper is the Graph Isomorphism Network (GIN)~\cite{xu2019powerful}.
+The final method is the Graph Isomorphism Network (GIN)~\citep{xu2019powerful}.
 The authors used the Weisfeiler-Lehman graph isomorphism test to define the necessary conditions a GNN must satisfy to achieve maximal discriminative power.
 This discriminative power is denoted by how well the training data is fitted.

-Using the universal approximation theorem~\cite{hornik1989multilayer, hornik1991approximation}, GIN updates the representation using a multilayer perceptron~(MLP).
+Using the universal approximation theorem~\citep{hornik1989multilayer, hornik1991approximation}, GIN updates the representation using a multilayer perceptron~(MLP).

 Although this increases the risk of overfitting, the authors show that GIN has satisfactory generalisation capabilities.
-The main problem with other GNNs is that they tend to underfit the data~\cite{xu2019powerful}.
-We include GIN because recent research showed its potential to outperform other GNN architectures~\cite{egressy2024provably,tiukhova2023inflectdgnn}.
+The main problem with other GNNs is that they tend to underfit the data~\citep{xu2019powerful}.
+Recent research showed GIN's potential to outperform other GNN architectures~\citep{egressy2024provably,tiukhova2023inflectdgnn}.